MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/pubsub/quickstart-unity.md

 ## Usage

-Using the PubSub plugin is pretty easy.
+Using the PubSub plug-in is pretty easy.
 If you have not looked at our reference for this feature, you should get familiar with it at [PubSub client API](pubsub-reference.md).

-1. **Initializing PubSub** - While you can initialize the plugin at any time in your code, we recommend that you initialize in either the **start** or **awake** method.
+1. **Initializing PubSub** - While you can initialize the plug-in at any time in your code, we recommend that you initialize in either the **start** or **awake** method.
 When just getting started, it also helps to set **Debugging** to **true**.

    ```csharp
    PlayFabSocketsAPI.Debugging = true;